Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

 You can explore the `hosted sponsored transaction service <https://sponsored.testnet.concordium.com>`_.
 The sponsored transaction service consists of a frontend and a backend.
-You can start your own service by following the instructions in the `frontend README.md file <https://github.com/Concordium/concordium-browser-wallet/tree/main/examples/sponsoredTransactions/front-end/README.md>`_ and then the instructions in the `back-end README.md file <https://github.com/Concordium/concordium-browser-wallet/tree/main/examples/sponsoredTransactions/back-end/README.md>`_.
+You can start your own service by following the instructions in the `frontend README.md file <https://github.com/Concordium/concordium-dapp-examples/blob/main/sponsoredTransactions/frontend/README.md>`_ and then the instructions in the `backend README.md file <https://github.com/Concordium/concordium-dapp-examples/blob/main/sponsoredTransactions/backend/README.md>`_.
-Alternatively, follow the steps in the `README.md file <https://github.com/Concordium/concordium-browser-wallet/tree/main/examples/sponsoredTransactions/README.md>`_ to deploy the docker container.
+Alternatively, follow the steps in the `README.md file <https://github.com/Concordium/concordium-dapp-examples/blob/main/sponsoredTransactions/README.md>`_ to deploy the docker container.
 The docker container will set up the frontend as well as the backend.

 .. note::